RynoM/self-hosted-deployment/README.md

 that you want backed up to your repo.

-For scenario 1, you can simply make your changes in your comfy local IDE, push them to Gitea and the `deploy.yaml` will pull the changes to your server and update your compose stack.
+For scenario 1, you can simply make your changes in your comfy local IDE, push them to Gitea and the `deploy.yaml` will pull the changes to your server, set environment variables based on your Gitea repo's secrets and update your compose stack.
 For scenario 2, once [this PR in Gitea](https://github.com/go-gitea/gitea/pull/22751) is merged, we can use `backup.yaml` to schedule a workflow that will push your changes from the server to the repo.
 Bonus: From Gitea you can set up a mirror to Github, so that you have extra peace of mind.